mathunes/EducaMais/README.md

 # Educa Mais

 ## Project description
-<b>Educa Mais</b> is an application developed as a partial requirement for completing the course Corporate Application Development - 2021.2, taught by professor <a href="https://github.com/jviterbo" target="_blank"> José Viterbo Filho </a> na Universidade Federal Fluminense.
+<b>Educa Mais</b> is an application developed as a partial requirement for completing the course Corporate Application Development - 2021.2, taught by professor <a href="https://github.com/jviterbo" target="_blank"> José Viterbo Filho </a> at Universidade Federal Fluminense.

 ### Front-end